g2p/blocks/README.md

 # Usage

     lvmify --help
-    sudo lvmify /dev/sdaN
+    sudo lvmify to-lvm /dev/sdaN

-If lvmify isn't in your path, replace with:
+If `lvmify` isn't in your path, replace with:

     sudo python3.3 -m lvmify